 - Finasteride and dutasteride.
 These medications are commonly used for the treatment of androgenetic alopecia in men.

 - Platelet-rich plasma therapy.
 The patient’s blood plasma is injected into the scalp to boost hair health.

 - Mesotherapy.
 Essential nutrients are injected into the scalp mesoderm, enabling higher nutrient absorption by the hair follicle, thus boosting hair growth.

 - Laser treatment.
 Mild, low-level lasers are used to stimulate the hair follicles.

 - Hair transplant.
 A patch of skin with hair and hair follicles is cut from another part of the body and implanted in the head.

-Various natural agents are readily available, are easy to use, and can help increase your hair volume.
+Various natural agents are readily available, are easy to use, and can help increase your hair volume, thickness and density.
 Make sure that you are not allergic or sensitive to any of the ingredients by conducting a patch test first.